plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 which provides a series of primitives to delegate indexing operations to adapters.

-Let's say you have a content-type providing the interface ``IMyType``.
+Let's say you have a content type providing the interface ``IMyType``.
 To define an indexer for your type which takes the first 10 characters from the body text, just type (assuming the attribute's name is 'text'):